-After 30 days the woman must leave the emergency shelter and may move into a second stage facility such as Eva’s House where she can remain for up to three months, with the possibility of an extension if warranted.
+After 30 days the woman must leave the emergency shelter and may move into a second stage facility such as Eva’s House where she can remain for up to six months, with the possibility of an extension if warranted.
 It is hoped that upon leaving Eva’s House, she will move to permanent housing.
 Finding permanent housing for the woman and her children may involve her renting a private apartment or moving into subsidized housing through BC Housing.

 What kind of services does Eva’s House offer?

 Women entering a domestic violence shelter have taken a courageous step to regain control over their lives and to ensure safety for themselves and their children.
 The focus in the shelter is on stabilizing their lives, helping them understand their options, and increasing their ability to achieve their goals.
 Eva’s House offers referrals to local community resources such as support groups, local food bank, a weekly check-in with the DAS Operations Coordinator, contact with the St. Vincent de Paul Society at local churches, and transitional support for women and their children so they are able to successfully transition to independent lives free of abuse and violence.

 What happens to children when they move into Eva’s House?
 Do they have to change schools?

 For children’s safety Eva’s House is well hedged and fenced to ensure privacy.
 There is a huge back yard where children can run around and play without fear.